|Our Favorites||Crowdfunding||Unique Ideas||Golf Tournaments||Online Fundraising|

 Turn your spin-a-thon into a nonprofit community party with a spin doctor DJ, food and beverage vendors, and fun games and contests while people spin on stationary bikes.
 Ask your local spinning studio to either donate their studio for some advertisement or pay to rent it out for the day.
 Spin-a-thon fundraising events are a low cost venture in fundraising for nonprofits, yet loaded with energy and potential for high profit.

 Dog walks are successfully held by all types of nonprofit organizations to raise money for their cause.
 They are not relegated to animal shelters and services who love and support dogs.
 Yet such organizations are a clear fit for dog walk fundraising.
 Their popularity is on the rise, as they are a fun and appealing way to gather your community for a non-profit crowdfunding event.
-Canine costumes may be the highlight of a Halloween party held after a Dog-walk walkathon.
+Canine costumes may be the highlight of a Halloween party held in conjunction with a Dog walkathon.
 Award prizes to the top three individual and team fundraisers as well as the top three dog costumes.
-Who shall your dog go to the party as?
 Hold dog-walk walkathons as a fundraiser for your nonprofit any time of the year for a spectacular crowdfunding event.

-A night of cocktails and dinner combined with a Dance Competition and auction almost sounds too fun!
-Enthuse your donors to mix it up and show off their dance moves.
-Precede the event with selling dance lessons in coordination with a local studio.
-This extra step gets donors involved and mingling with each other before the event and raises awareness and anticipation of these fun fundraising events.
-They’ll have so much fun that spreading the word will be natural.
+What's so unique about a charity gala event?
+Add a theme that starts with the invitation and allows donors to dress up and get excited for the event.
+A night of cocktails and dinner combined with a unique theme and auction almost sounds too fun!
+Enthuse your donors to mix it up and show off their dance moves with great music.
 This type of fundraising event provides an excellent way to target your exclusive high-level donors and VIPs.
-Make your gala event a VIP spectacle that people do not want to miss by provide great entertainment (magician, music, art-performance, etc.), high-end food, perhaps a celebrity appearance, etc. That will allow you to charge a high ticket price while attracting a large audience and capturing media attention.
+Make your gala event a VIP spectacle that people do not want to miss by providing great entertainment (think magician, music, art-performances), high-end food, and perhaps a celebrity appearance.
+That will allow you to charge a high ticket price while attracting a large audience and capturing media attention.
+Read about more charity gala event ideas.

 Perhaps there is an area in your community that needs a cleanup like an ignored park, land or watershed.
 Celebrate the environment and your conservation efforts with an After Glow party in the park afterwards.
 Or perhaps hold a gala dinner the next weekend and show a slide show of photos from your clean-up.
-Fundraising ideas that go to the heart of your cause and mirrors your mission, such as conservation, truly work.
+Fundraising ideas that go to the heart of your cause and mirror your mission truly work.
 Yet fundraising events that highlight social responsibility are perfect for most nonprofits.

 Book fairs can be fun, educational events.
 Invite a writer to present a reading of their book to increase ticket sales at your event.
 Community fundraising events such as these provide a great opportunity to gain awareness for your cause as you'll be promoting the event throughout your community.
 Approach local businesses to sponsor the event.
 Offer food and beverage and merchandise for sale.
-Perhaps bring on game vendors - such as bouncy houses, giant slides, fun games, etc. (note that all sales will have a percentage of profits going to your cause) - Invite popular local bands to perform, helping to draw in a large audience and tap into their followers.
+Perhaps bring on game vendors - such as bouncy houses, giant slides, fun games, etc. Invite popular local bands to perform, helping to draw in a large audience and tap into their followers.
 Invite radio stations to come on-site at the event and air-live.
-Online book sales on your fundraising website are also an effective way to extend the reach of your nonprofit fundraising effort.
+Online book sales on your fundraising website are also an effective way to extend the reach of a nonprofit fundraising book fair.

 When a gourmet charity gala is mixed with an art auction to support your nonprofit, donors will leave satisfied.
-Hold a silent auction online and at the event.
-Add a section on your event floor for paintings donated from the community and raise more money for your nonprofit.
-Invite the donated art of artists in your community.
+Seek an artful, gourmet chef to cater the fundraising event and auction off paintings donated from the community.
+Add wine pairings or highlight local spirits and distillers.
 The art forms at this fundraiser can be quite varied with sculpture, paintings, photography and more.
-Seek an artful, gourmet chef to cater the fundraising event to increase profits.
+Hold a silent auction online prior to the event to increase awareness and funds.

 Cocktails and movies appeal to most everyone.
 Bring new donors to your nonprofit by appealing to their love of classic films held in partnership with the local theatre followed by a cocktail party.
 The gala event can be as simple as wine and cheese.
 Or perhaps a local catering company would like chance to show off their service and donate their cost in part.
 A series of such gala events with a film series held over a month offers much opportunity for fundraising and networking.

-Charity golf tournaments can be easily managed using golf tournament software.
-Create a golf tournament website where golfers register for the event, donors make online donations, and administrators can schedule team pairings, manage sponsors, product sales, generate reports, and more.
-Instead of the usual plated chicken dinner or lunch, why not create an atmosphere of fun and celebration?
-Hire a DJ or a band to entertain your fundraising event participants.
+Charity golf tournaments generally include lunch or dinner for the golfers and others who wish to attend.
+Instead of the usual plated chicken dinner or box lunch, why not create an atmosphere of fun and celebration?
+Hire a DJ or a band to entertain your event participants.
 Create a menu with flair and fun like a taco stand or food stations from around the world.
-Host a fundraising raffle and sell raffle tickets online and at the golf event.
+Host a fundraising raffle and sell raffle tickets on your golf tournament website and at the golf event.
+Create an event that non-golfers will love to attend and bring their friends.

-Virtual Golf is not a video game, rather it involves real golfing, real courses, and casual tournaments.
-Host a virtual golf tournament and compete against friends across the country and golfers around the world.
-Fundraising for nonprofits casts a broader reach in this golf event style, and a golf website does most of the work.
-Global fundraising is at your fingertips during a virtual golf tournament.
+Virtual Golf is not a video game, rather it involves real golfing at real courses.
+Host a virtual golf tournament and ask your supporters to compete against friends across the country and golfers around the world.
+Golfers pay to participant or raise money for your organization with a golf-a-thon format, and top golfers and fundraisers win prizes.
+Your organization selects a time frame and recruits golfers, but doesn't have the burden of putting on a full tournament.
+Fundraising for nonprofits casts a broader reach in this golf tournament style, and a golf website does most of the work.

 Although this seems like a simple solution, it's often a good one, especially for nonprofits with little internal resources (including staff and budget).
 For this type of fundraiser, you simply set up on online donation website where donors can easily go to learn more about your cause and make a safe and secure online donation.
 To promote this type of fundraiser, simply send email blasts with a direct link to you site and be sure to post a fundraising widget on your organization's home page. you'll also want to share on social channels, partner sites, blogs and encourage participants to make posts in their social networks as well to create a viral approach.
 You may want to consider offering a prize for the best video appeal where people can share a video on YouTube - a great way to spread awareness and drive traffic to you site!

-One of the easiest yet most lucrative non-profit fundraising ideas is to host an online charity auction.
-Online charity auctions have become very popular fundraising initiatives for nonprofit and community organizations.
-A charity auction can bring people from your organization and community together in a meaningful way including employees, volunteers, event attendees, and those who donate time, talent and items to auction off for donations.
-Not only do auctions have tremendous fundraising potential, but they also require minimal resources and are relatively easy to plan.
-Using charity auction software, your organization can easily create a charity auction website where you can list all auction items (photos, descriptions, value, etc.) Bidders can easily register, place bids (even select "buy now" on certain items) - they can track items they've bid on and easily pay for all at the close of the auction.
-Organizing a charity auction can bring people from your organization and community together in a meaningful way including employees, volunteers, event attendees, and those who donate time, talent and items to auction off for donations.
+Not only do online auctions have tremendous fundraising potential, but they also require minimal resources and are relatively easy to plan.
+Using charity auction software, your organization can easily create a charity auction website where you can list all auction items (photos, descriptions, value, etc.) Bidders can easily register, place bids (even select "buy now" on certain items), track items they've bid on and easily pay for all at the close of the auction.

 Raffle fundraising can be a very successful way for nonprofits to raise fundraising dollars.
-The first thing you'll want to do is make sure your raffle prizes are relevant to your target audience.
+The first thing you'll want to do is make sure your raffle prizes are awesome and relevant to your target audience.
 After all, this will be the first question people will ask before they purchase tickets.
-One benefit of hosting a fundraising raffle is the costs are minimal.
-Most prizes will be donated and it doesn't take a large team or time commitment for planning.
-Just be sure to have a compelling pitch in your donation prize request and many businesses are happy to donate great prizes for the exposure they'll receive through your event.
 Another new idea that follows recent online fundraising trends is to host an online fundraising raffle.
-Post information about the cause of the fundraiser, as well as an overview of all the prizes.
+Post information about the cause of the fundraiser, as well as an overview of all the prizes on your raffle website or webpage.
 Then provide an easy way for people to purchase tickets right online.
-Selling tickets via your website makes promotional efforts easier as you don't have to sell the tickets in person.
+Selling tickets via your fundraising website makes promotional efforts easier as you don't have to sell the tickets in person.
 You can now direct people to your raffle website simply by sending a link in an email or posting via your social media channels.
 Many people prefer to purchase raffle tickets over making a straight donation as they always have a chance to win some great prizes.

 A fundraising event can be an excellent way for your nonprofit to raise money while bringing members of your organization, supporters and media together for a worthy cause.
 Keep in mind that planning a fundraising event does take a lot of time and resources.
 You will need dedicated staff to plan the logistics (vendors, permits, sponsors, media, etc.).
 You also need to start your fundraising event budgeting and planning months in advance.
 But, often the financial rewards and increased awareness in the local community make a fundraising event well worth it.